Madonna (album): Development and recording

-According to Michael Rosenblatt, he wanted the album to have an "R&B feel", hence he brought in Warner Bros. producer Reggie Lucas, who had worked with artists like Roberta Flack and Stephanie Mills.
+According to Michael Rosenblatt, he wanted the album to have an "R&B feel", hence he brought in Warner Bros. producer Reggie Lucas, who had worked with artists such as Roberta Flack and Stephanie Mills.
 Rosenblatt also felt Madonna needed to work with someone who "could really help her with her vocals.
 Mark [Kamins]'s strength was grooves, not working with a girl who's never been in the studio before".
 Upon meeting her, Lucas wasn't impressed with the singer's "boho-punk style", and thought she didn't seem "particularly avant-garde".
-"Everybody" was recorded at the Bob Blank's Blank Tape Recording Studios in April 1982, in a span of three days.
-Barry Eastmond had been hired as the track's arranger, but left the project after getting into an argument with Madonna; she felt his work was "too slick", and lacked the "edge of the club-land grooves she was hankering after".
+"Everybody" was recorded at Bob Blank's Blank Tape Recording Studios in April 1982, over three days.
+Barry Eastmond had been hired as the track's arranger, but left the project after getting into an argument with Madonna; she felt his work was "too slick", and lacked the "edge of the clubland grooves she was hankering after".
 Rosenblatt made the decision to replace Eastmond's keyboard parts, and it was Arthur Baker, an assistant to Kamins, who brought in Fred Zarr to redo all the keyboards.

 "[S]he was unhappy with the whole [album], so I went in and sweetened up a lot of music for her, adding some guitars to 'Lucky Star', some voices, some magic. [...]
 I just wanted to do the best job I could do for her.
 When we would playback 'Holiday' or 'Lucky Star', you could see that she was overwhelmed by how great it all sounded."

 — —John "Jellybean" Benitez talking about working with Madonna on the album.